 As computer technology has advanced, artificial intelligence has become more reliable, enhancing its standing within the business world.
 Indeed, hospitality companies are increasingly using AI to carry out customer service tasks, which are especially important within hotels and resorts.
-In this article, we take a closer look at the way in which artificial intelligence is revolutionising the hospitality industry.
+In this article, you get a closer look in which way artificial intelligence is revolutionising the hospitality industry.

 What is Artificial Intelligence?